 Can short-term visa or work permit holders switch to long-term visas?
 If so, what conditions and procedures apply?

 Yes, they have to be eligible for any of the other visas and must resign their current visa and start the new process from the beginning.

 Under what conditions can long-term visas be extended?

-Eligibility Who qualifies as a dependant for immigration purposes?
+Who qualifies as a dependent for immigration purposes?

-Conditions and restrictions What conditions and restrictions apply to bringing dependants to your jurisdiction (including with respect to access to labour markets, education and public benefits)?
+What conditions and restrictions apply to bringing dependents to your jurisdiction (including with respect to access to labor markets, education and public benefits)?

 Dependents aren’t granted access to a work permit.
 They will have to become permanent residents and then apply for a sponsored work permit.
 New legislation has come in place, and as of June, 2019, permanent residents can apply to an unsponsored work permit valid for 3 years and renewable for the same amount indefinitely.